 The Independence Seaport Museum plans to commemorate the Centennial Anniversary of the Return of the Unknown Soldier on Cruiser Olympia all year with special events and ceremonies, including a new exhibition set to open onboard the historic ship on May 28.
 Difficult Journey Home will examine the dangerous, 15-day journey home that Cruiser Olympia — the oldest steel warship afloat in the world — endured after departing from Le Havre, France on October 25, 1921.
 On view through Thanksgiving weekend, the exhibition will feature 10-11 panels as well as an animation that showcases the tropical force winds and monstrous waves the boat faced on its journey to the Washington Navy Yard.
 To learn more and plan your visit, click here.

-Summer Exhibitions at The Clay Studio
+A Proper Send-Off at The Clay Studio

 Spit Spreads Death: The Influenza Pandemic of 1918-19 in Philadelphia at the Mütter Museum